 The fast localization with hierarchical network is demonstrated in this work.
 This is the first time to demonstrate this localization method with 3 and 4 detectors, quantitatively.
 The expected performance of 3 and 4 detector network search at the optimal thresholds are summarized in table 12.1.
-In the actual situation, the sensitivities of the all the four detectors which are considered in this investigation are expected to be improved.
-Especially, about the fast localization with the 4 detector hierarchical search, the more improved performance is expected, when the search is implemented into the pipeline.
+In the actual situation, the sensitivities of all the four detectors which are considered in this investigation are expected to be improved.
+Especially, as for the fast localization with 4 detector hierarchical search, more improvement in performance is expected, when the search is implemented into the pipeline.

-Offset [deg] Searched area $[\deg^2]$ 90 % area $[\rm deg^2]$
+Offset [deg] Searched area [deg 2] $90 \% \text{ area } [\text{deg}^2]$

 HL search 21 137 840

 HLV search 13 93 600

 HLVK search 12 87 500